 when new members are formally welcomed is a perfect Sunday

 There will be a Town Hall Meeting following the service at 11:45 to hear Rev. Walker reflections on what she has been hearing inthe Listening Circles and what the priorities for the coming Interim work will be.

 "March of the Goblins"

 Our Upcoming Sunday Greeters will be:

 After 21 years of service, our congregation said goodbye to Rev. Gary James on June 30, 2013.
-During the 2013-2014 church year, we welcome several visiting UU ministers, on regular rotating basis who will offer us a variety of perspectives.
-We will have an interim minister for the 2014-2015 and 2015-2016 years and a settled minister beginning August 2016.
+During the 2013-2014 church year, we welcomed several visiting UU ministers, on regular rotating basis who will offered us a variety of perspectives.
+We have an interim minister for the 2014-2015 and 2015-2016 years, Rev. Dr. Marlene Walker and will have a settled minister beginning August 2016.
 The search process for the settled minister will begin approximately January, 2015.